From our Free Quilt Block Pattern Library

 With RST, sew a #9C triangle to a #10D with #10D on top, again feeding the blunt edge first.

 Press the units flat and then open with the SAs toward the #8B or #9C fabric.

 With RST, sew these two units together.
 The seams nest to help you match them.

 Press flat to set the seam.

 Again, if you need it click here for a review this trimming technique (Steps 6-7).
-The center measurement this unit is 2-1/4".
+The center measurement this 12" sample is 2-1/4".

-Layout your Card Trick quilt block units according to your fabric placement chart.
+Layout your Card Trick units according to your placement chart.

 Stitch the units in each row together.
-Press the seam allowances as indicated by the arrows below.
+Press the SAs as indicated by the arrows below.
 Use pins as needed to help you match the seams.

 Stitch the rows together, using pins as needed.